wbelayne21/Project/README.md

 # Presentation

 ##  Selected topic
-Inflation of grocery item prices.
+Inflation of housing prices

 ### Reason why they selected their topic
 Inflation has caused prices to change significantly.

 #### Description of their source of data
-Scraping our data from US Bureau of Labor Statistics.
-Data will include average prices of various grocery items in the US from the past ten years.
+Retrieving our data from Kaggle.
+The source consists of housing data from 2012-2021

 ##### Questions they hope to answer with the data
-Will prices of groceries inflate or deflate in 2022?
+Will certain factors cause the housing market to inflate or deflate?

 # GitHub